Jimmy Kimmel mocks 'my pal' Sean Hannity over Trump lawyer bombshell

 A week after his online war of words with Fox News host Sean Hannity, Kimmel had the opportunity to comment on Monday's surprising courtroom revelation that Hannity was a client of President Donald Trump's lawyer Michael Cohen.

 "This morning, Michael Cohen was forced to reveal the name of a mystery third client.
 He tried everything to keep it secret, but the judge ordered him to reveal the name of client number three.
-And shockingly, that client turned out to be my pal Sean Hannity," Kimmel said opening his ABC late night show.
+And shockingly, that client turned out to be my pal Sean Hannity," Kimmel said in the opening of his ABC late night show.
 "Isn't that interesting?"

 Related: Sean Hannity invites Jimmy Kimmel on his show, says it's time to 'move on'